byrnedo/ember-hotjar/README.md

 # ember-hotjar

-Quick and easy hotjar integration
+Quick and easy hotjar integration.
+With absolutely no warranty.

 ## Usage
 * `npm install --save-dev ember-hotjar`